UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Introduction

 Concretely, at each denoising step, the embodiment’s controller evaluates the noisy EE trajectory with a tracking cost, measuring its feasibility under current constraints.
 By backpropagating this cost to the noisy action trajectory, the policy is guided toward action trajectories that are more feasible.
 By leveraging the multi-modality of UMI policies (from diverse human data and the diffusion architecture), EADP biases the action generation toward strategies best aligned with the embodiment’s capabilities.

-In summary, the work has three main contributions: \begin{itemize}[leftmargin=4mm] \item We propose Embodiment-Aware Diffusion Policy, a framework that integrates embodiment-specific controller feedback into high-level trajectory generation by diffusion policies, enabling plug-and-play embodiment-aware trajectory guidance at test time. \item We introduce a simulation-based benchmark suite\footnote{All code, data, and checkpoints will be publicly released after acceptance.
-Result videos can be found at \ourwebsite}, which facilitates systematic investigation of the embodiment gap when using UMI demonstration data on embodiments with varying UMI-abilities. \item We present UMI-on-Air, a system that validates our method on challenging aerial manipulation tasks (Fig.~\ref{fig:real_world_tasks}), outperforming embodiment-agnostic baselines. \end{itemize}
+In summary, the work has three main contributions: \begin{itemize}[leftmargin=4mm] \item We propose Embodiment-Aware Diffusion Policy, a framework that integrates embodiment-specific controller feedback into high-level trajectory generation by diffusion policies, enabling plug-and-play embodiment-aware trajectory guidance at test time. \item We introduce a simulation-based benchmark suite\footnote{All code, data, checkpoints, and result videos can be found at \ourwebsite}, which facilitates systematic investigation of the embodiment gap when using UMI demonstration data on embodiments with varying UMI-abilities. \item We present UMI-on-Air, a system that validates our method on challenging aerial manipulation tasks (Fig.~\ref{fig:real_world_tasks}), outperforming embodiment-agnostic baselines. \end{itemize}

 By closing the gap between embodiment-agnostic policies and embodiment-specific constraints, this work is a step towards making all robots more UMI-able, thus extending scalable, universal manipulation skills to robots and environments previously beyond reach.